kevinfrsartori/Whole_Genome_PiNPiS/README.md

 -for the variants: a VCF file ".vcf".

 ## Procedure:
-Follow the 0-Steps_PiNPiS text file
+Follow the 0-Steps_PiNPiS text file.

+Given with no garanties,
+Analysis not published yet.